Why Many Indians Don't Trust Mental Health Advice | 🌎 LatestLY

 The mental health industry has been growing in India as awareness increases.
-But many who don't fit into social norms say their experiences seeking help have left them feeling invalidated.A student based in Mumbai sought therapy after coming out to her family as a lesbian.
+But many who do not conform to social norms say their experiences seeking help have left them feeling invalidated.A student based in Mumbai sought therapy after coming out to her family as a lesbian.

 "It was a terrible time in my life.
 My father had disowned me, and I was guilty all the time.
 I felt I was letting my family down," Alina, using an alias, told DW.